Information Necessary for Pupil Enrollment in Public Schools

 “Current” is a bill/statement received within the past 30 days.

-The ID is used for identification purposes.
-However, it can also be used for residency.
-If it is used as a residency document is has to have the correct address on the ID.
+The ID is used for enrollment identification purposes of the parent or legal guardian. ** However, it can also be used as a residency document if the ID has the correct address on it.

 Copies of all residency documents will be kept in the student’s file – you shall redact (block out) personal information such as balances.